About this dataset

 What do the colors mean?

 The red, orange, and yellow pixels on these maps show the locations where the MODIS instrument detects actively burning fires.
 Don't be fooled by sizes of some of the bright splotches on these maps.
 The colors represent a count of the number of fires observed within a 1,000-square-kilometer area.
-White pixels show the high end of the count — as many as 100 fires in a 1,000-square-kilometer area per day.
-Yellow pixels show as many as 10 fires, orange shows as many as 5 fires, and red areas as few as 1 fire in a 1,000-square-kilometer area per day.
+White pixels show the high end of the count — as many as 30 fires in a 1,000-square-kilometer area per day.
+Orange pixels show as many as 10 fires while red areas show as few as 1 fire in a 1,000-square-kilometer area per day.

 ATBD (Algorithm Theoretical Basis Document)

-These Fire Maps were created by Reto Stockli, NASA's Earth Observatory Team, using data courtesy the MODIS Land Science Team at NASA Goddard Space Flight Center.
+Maps created by Jesse Allen and Reto Stockli, NASA Earth Observatory, using data courtesy the MODIS Land Science Team at NASA Goddard Space Flight Center.

 Federal Geographic Data Committee Geospatial Metadata